BND Hamburger Icon

 Key TakeawayKey takeaway

-Aside from financial support, entrepreneurs rely on family and friends for emotional and even operational support.
+Aside from financial support, family and friends can help business owners with emotional and even operational support.

 Back to top